Forward Composition Propagation for Explainable Neural Reasoning: Explainability methods for neural networks

-Explanation by simplification focuses on, given a complex model, constructing a simpler surrogate model that behaves like the original one but is easier to interpret.
+Explanation by simplification focuses on, given a complex model, constructing a simpler surrogate model that behaves like its precursor but is easier to interpret.
 Decision trees and rules are the preferred surrogate models for simplifying neural networks \cite{Hailesilassie2016}.
 Early works in this category focused on networks with one hidden layer, e.g., DIFACONN-miner \cite{ozbakir2010soft}, KDRuleEx \cite{sethi2012kdruleex}, and CRED \cite{Sato2001}.
 They all extract decision trees, tables, or rules that describe the neural network based on the units of its hidden layer.
 More contemporary works such as DeepRed \cite{zilke2016deepred} extend these approaches to DNN by adding more decision trees and rules.
-In the literature reviewed, we observed that, as the complexity of the neural network increases, researchers prioritize the use of feature attribution methods.
+In the literature reviewed, it is observed that as the complexity of the neural network increases, researchers prioritize the use of feature attribution methods.
 This is because simplifying a neural network with more hidden layers is a complex task.

 Feature attribution methods aim to determine the role of the features in the predictions produced by the network.
 The majority of approaches are backpropagation methods, which means that they rely on the backward pass to propagate an importance signal through the layers.
-For example, in the context of image classification, the Gradient approach \cite{Simonyan14deepinside}, deconvolutional networks \cite{10.1007/978-3-319-10590-1_53} and Guided Backpropagation \cite{DB15a} compute the gradient of the output neurons with respect to the input image, producing saliency maps.
+For example, in the context of image classification, the Gradient approach \cite{Simonyan14deepinside}, deconvolutional networks \cite{10.1007/978-3-319-10590-1_53}, and Guided Backpropagation \cite{DB15a} compute the gradient of the output neurons with respect to the input image, producing saliency maps.
 These approaches mainly differ in their way of handling the backpropagation of the gradient through non-linear units that transform negative activations into positive outputs, e.g., ReLU units.
 When backpropagating, discarding the negative gradients provokes that these approaches do not count for the negative influence of features \cite{pmlr-v70-shrikumar17a}.